macdaliot/doxbox/README.md

 4. __How else can I develop on this?__

-I am currently working on API endpoints for D0xk1t.
+I have created API endpoints, and more will be coming soon.

 ---